RFG_BlogBanner_November2016_A1 (Demo)

 You can hire an appraiser familiar with the area to prepare a full appraisal for you.
 You should request both an “as-is” and as repaired value.
 The appraiser will prepare an appraisal report based upon the square footage of the property and local sales.
 This method of determining value is considerably more expensive than the others but may be the most thorough.
 Be advised, however, that most lenders will require an appraisal from an appraiser of the lender’s choosing, so you may end up paying for two appraisals on the same property.
 For more help with the math of figuring out ARV and LTV see this Guide from FitSmallBusiness: ARV.

-Rehab Financial Group currently provides rehab loans in fifteen states across the US: Colorado, Connecticut, Delaware, Florida, Georgia, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, and Virginia.
+Rehab Financial Group currently provides rehab loans in eighteen states across the US: Alabama, Connecticut, Delaware, Florida, Georgia, Indiana, Kentucky, Maryland, Massachusetts, Missouri, New Jersey, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, Virginia.

 Contact us regarding your purchase of a residential investment property in need of rehab.
 We are looking forward to your call at 610-645-9939.